Jonny Evans: International career

+Post-playing career

+On 30 June 2025, Evans was appointed as head of loans and pathways at Manchester United.
+The role is focused around maximising the development of United's young players.
+He left this role in December 2025.

+On 6 January 2026, after the sacking of Ruben Amorim, Manchester United interim head coach Darren Fletcher confirmed that Evans had returned to the club to assist him with the coaching and preparation of United's next Premier League fixture against Burnley.
+A week later, when United appointed Michael Carrick as head coach until the end of the 2025–26 season, the club confirmed that Evans would continue to work with the first-team and form part of Carrick's coaching staff.

 Personal life

 Evans was born in Belfast.
 He was a student at Belfast High School in Newtownabbey before being enrolled at Ashton-on-Mersey School in Sale, Greater Manchester, once he had been signed by Manchester United.
 He holds nine GCSEs, all A* or A grades.

 On 19 December 2007, Evans was arrested in connection with an alleged rape that occurred at the hotel where Manchester United's Christmas party was held.
 On 8 March 2008, it was reported that he would not be prosecuted for any offence.

-On 1 June 2013, Evans married Helen McConnell, an MUTV reporter, at Clough Presbyterian Church.
+On 1 June 2013, Evans married Helen McConnell, an MUTV reporter, at Clough Presbyterian Church in Clough, Northern Ireland.
 As of December 2019, the couple have three children.

 Evans was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to association football in Northern Ireland.